 Depakote Sprinkle Capsules

-An information sheet describing the teratogenic potential of valproate is available for patients [See Patient Counseling Information].
+A Medication Guide describing the risks of valproate is available for patients [see PATIENT INFORMATION].

 Divalproex sodium is a stable co-ordination compound comprised of sodium valproate and valproic acid in a 1:1 molar relationship and formed during the partial neutralization of valproic acid with 0.5 equivalent of sodium hydroxide.
 Chemically it is designated as sodium hydrogen bis(2-propylpentanoate).
 Divalproex sodium has the following structure:

-125 mg Depakote Sprinkle Capsules (divalproex sodium sprinkle capsules) : cellulosic polymers, D&C Red No. 28, FD&C Blue No. 1, gelatin, iron oxide, magnesium stearate, silica gel, titanium dioxide, and triethyl citrate.
+125 mg Depakote Sprinkle Capsules: cellulosic polymers, D&C Red No. 28, FD&C Blue No. 1 gelatin, iron oxide, magnesium stearate, silica gel, titanium dioxide, and triethyl citrate.